 How is this drug taken or given?

 Morphine is available in a number of forms.
 It is usually taken as a pill or liquid by mouth.
-It comes in short-acting forms (which may need to be taken every 3 to 4 hours) and long-acting forms (which are usually taken every 8 to 24 hours).
-It can also be given by an injection into a vein or around the spinal cord, as a continuous infusion through a pump connected to a vein, or as a rectal suppository.
-The medicine will cause constipation, so make sure you talk with your doctor or nurse about what kind of laxatives to use to prevent this.
+It comes in short-acting forms (which may need to be taken every 3 to 4 hours) and long-acting forms (which are usually taken every 8 to 24 hours; see below).
+Morphine can also be given by an injection into a vein or around the spinal cord, as a continuous infusion through a pump connected to a vein, or as a rectal suppository.

 Take morphine pills or liquid with a full glass of water, with or without food.
 Make sure to shake the liquid before measuring it carefully using the dropper or spoon that came with the medicine.
 Be sure that you know your exact dose when using the dropper or spoon.
 Check with your pharmacist before you take it if you are not certain.

 If you are taking a long-acting pill or capsule such as Ora-Morph SR or MS Contin, do not chew, break, crush, split, or dissolve it.
 Swallow these pills whole with a full glass of water or juice.
 If you cannot swallow them whole, talk with your doctor or nurse about getting another medicine.
 Time-release pills contain enough morphine to last for 12 to 24 hours.
 If they are chewed, split, dissolved, or crushed, the entire dose can be absorbed by the body all at once, causing overdose.
 This can mean serious complications and even death.
 Ask your doctor, nurse, or pharmacist if you have other questions about how to safely take your medicines.